zach1219/zach1219.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me | 殷瑞"
+title: "About Me | zach"
 author_profile: true
 redirect_from:
   - /about/